BetterWayElectronics/secure-wireguard-implementation/README.md

 I really suggest you learn how to do iptables yourself rather than just copying what I have below, but ultimately as long as you understand it you should be fine.

--  `sudo iptables -P INPUT DROP`
--  `sudo iptables -P FORWARD DROP`
--  `sudo iptables -P OUTPUT ACCEPT`
+It also might be best to do this via the KVM, just in case you lock yourself out of SSH.

--  `sudo iptables -A INPUT -m conntrack --ctstate RELATED,ESTABLISHED -j ACCEPT`
+-  `sudo sudo i--ctstate RELATED,ESTABLISHED -j ACCEPT`
 -  `sudo iptables -A INPUT -s 10.0.0.0/24 -p udp -m udp --dport 53 -m conntrack --ctstate NEW -j ACCEPT`
 -  `sudo iptables -A INPUT -s 127.0.0.1/32 -p udp -m udp --dport 53 -m conntrack --ctstate NEW -j ACCEPT`
 -  `sudo iptables -A INPUT -i lo -j ACCEPT`